Apexon Included as an Honorable Mention in the 2023 Gartner® Magic Quadrant™ for Custom Software Development Services, Worldwide Report

 Apexon combines the latest development methodologies and tools with proven experience in delivering enterprise-ready software

-SANTA CLARA, Calif., Dec.
-12, 2023 /PRNewswire/ -- Apexon, a digital-first technology services company has been included as an Honorable Mention in the 2023 Gartner® Magic Quadrant™ for Custom Software Development (CSD) Services, Worldwide report.
+SANTA CLARA, Calif. and AHMEDABAD, India, Dec.
+13, 2023 /PRNewswire/ -- Apexon, a digital-first technology services company has been included as an Honorable Mention in the 2023 Gartner® Magic Quadrant™ for Custom Software Development (CSD) Services, Worldwide report.

 According to the Gartner report, "this Magic Quadrant evaluates providers' capabilities in custom software development to support digital transformations and build new products.
 Sourcing, procurement, and vendor management leaders can use this research to identify and select potential providers."